 (Image credit: Future / Simon Bevan)

-Create a layered approach to your festive console table setup by adding varied levels of height for your ornaments.
+Create a layered approach to your Christmas decorating ideas by adding varied levels of height to accommodate your festive decorations, as seen on this festive console table setup.
 A simple cake stand that you already have would do the trick, or else I love this large Gavivi Mango Wood Stand at Nkuku for an organic, textural touch.

 21. Illuminate a Feature In Your Hallway